urbanware/uoftweb/README.md

 # README #

-Projects for the satisfaction of completion of SCS_2679_019 Mobile Compatable Web Programming, University of Toronto, by Walter Spicer.
+Projects for the satisfaction of completion of SCS_2679_019 Mobile Compatible Web Programming, University of Toronto, by Walter Spicer.

 ### List of Projects ###